Low Liver Enzymes: what does it mean?

 2. Regular exercise.

 Young adults who exercise regularly may have lower levels of liver enzymes (reference).
-Both aerobic and strength exercise can be associated with lower levels of ALT and AST.
+Both aerobic and strength exercises can be associated with lower levels of ALT and AST.

 3. Chronic kidney diseases.

-People who have kidney impairment or end-stage renal disease often have lower levels of liver enzymes (particularly ALT).
+People with kidney impairment or end-stage renal disease often have lower levels of liver enzymes (particularly ALT).
 The effect may be due to the associated vitamin B6.

 4. Birth control.